nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+Hi Medical Students!
+Welcome to the User Guide for **Medmoriser**.

+**Medmoriser** is a desktop app to help medical students organize, memorise, and revise their content with ease.

 This guide aims to orientate you to the features of **Medmoriser**.
-If you're a medical student looking for a quiz management system, this guide will give you all the information you need to get started with **Medmoriser**.
+If you're looking for a quiz management system, this guide will give you all the information you need to get started with **Medmoriser**.

 * Table of Contents
 {:toc}

-**Medmoriser** is a desktop app to help medical students memorise and revise their content.
-It is optimized for CLI users so that frequent revisions can be done faster by typing in commands.

 --------------------------------------------------------------------------------------------------------------------